top of page

 Callaway, Bacon and Sant'Anna (2021) Difference-in-Differences with a Continuous Treatment

-Paper Report: Roth et al (2022) What’s Trending in Difference-in-Differences A Synthesis of the Recent Econometrics Literature
+Paper Report: Roth et al (2022) What’s Trending in Difference-in-Differences: A Synthesis of the Recent Econometrics Literature

-Week 10: Regression Discontinuity Slides
+Week 10: Regression Discontinuity Slides Handout

 Identification and estimation of RDD and RKD